HardlyDifficult/Tutorials/Chapter3.md

 <hr></details>
 <details><summary>Why use pivot bottom?</summary>

-We will be equipting the hammer on the character and have him swing.
-Moving the pivot point to bottom sets it to approximitally where the character will grip the hammer.
+We will be equipping the hammer on the character and have him swing.
+Moving the pivot point to bottom sets it to approximately where the character will grip the hammer.

 When rotating the hammer for a swing, the bottom pivot causes the bottom of the handle to keep its position while the hammer's head swings.
 The default middle pivot would create equal motion at the hammer's head and the base of the hammer's handle.